-

 (45)

-Pros: weight, size, length
+Pros: weight, size, made in usa

 Roll out doughs for pies, tarts, cookies and more with this rolling pin made from durable olivewood rolling pin.
 Olivewood resists odors and stains.